CEI-lab/ece3400-2017/docs/tutorials/Bootstrap/bootstrap.md

 The 'text-center' class is part of Bootstrap and centers the text component as you may have guessed. 'text-left' and 'text-right' are also valid classes.
 The 'h5' tag is a component of html which determines the size of the text by the header level. 'h1' is larger than 'h5' and so on.

+*Note: Because we copy/pasted the portfolio items, there will be two items leading to the same modals.
+Minor point but make sure to duplicate the modal pages as well and link them to the appropriate portfolio items.*

 ### Adding labs and milestones
 #### Text